hpcleuven/iRODS-User-Training/02_iCommands_Handson_User-Training.md

 ihelp
 ```

-To get help on a specific commands:
+To get help on a specific command:
 `ihelp iuserinfo` or `iuserinfo -h`

-If you would like to know the setting details you can execute the following command.
+If you would like to know the setting details you can execute the following command:

 ```sh
 ienv
 ```

-To know about the details of an user you can run the below command following with an user account.
+To get information about a user you can run the below command followed by a username.
 This command will show for example to which groups a user belongs:

 ```sh
 iuserinfo vscXXXXX
 ```

-To be able to learn what an error code stands for, you can then use the command below with a code number:
+To be able to learn what an error code stands for, you can then use the command below followed by the number of the error:

 ```sh
 ierror 826000